Why Are Young People Leaving the Church?

 The statistics are alarming.
 Over 60% of young people raised in the church leave before adulthood.1 These are people who said they attended church regularly and went to Sunday school often.
 Moreover, in May 2015, a poll was released that shows that Millennials are leaving the church in historic numbers.2 More recently, in January 2018, Barna shared that the percentage of Gen Z (the group of young people following the Millennials) that identifies as atheist is double that of the U.S. adult population.3

 As Christian parents, we cannot ignore this problem.
 We must fight for the next generation - our children!
 So, what can we do?
 The first step is to understand why this is happening.

 reasons for the exodus

-Young people are being challenged at every turn with skeptical questions from our culture, with the biggest one being evolution.
-Evolution is taught as fact in public schools, where God has been driven out, and Christians who believe in a young earth are ridiculed and mocked.
-If Christians aren't actively discipling their kids and equipping them with the answers to the skeptical questions, their faith is challenged and many stop believing that the Bible can be trusted and turn away from God.
+Young people are being challenged with skeptical questions, with the biggest one being evolution.
+Evolution is taught as fact in public schools, where God has been forced out.
+This causes many to stop believing that the Bible can be trusted and turn away from God.

-The statistics are staggering and, as you've just read, the challenges are many.
+The statistics are staggering and the challenges are many.
 However, there is HOPE for the next generation!
-Find out what can be done to fight for the next generation.
+Find out what can be done to fight for our kids.